mxn/eth_option/README.md

 1. *Option Pair Creator*: creates the 2 ERC20 compatible token contracts (option an anti-option, s. later), which specifies ERC20 token pair (underlying and basis), strike price  and expiration date.
 Additionally it creates a smart contract which check / performs "business logic".
-The creation of three contracts are relatively expensoive in Ethereum gas therms.
+The creation of three contracts are relatively expensive in Ethereum gas terms.
 The idea, that the creator can take part of fees, paid later by contract usage, namely during Option Writing.

 1. *Option Writer*.
 Deposits the  "underlying" ERC20-compatible tokens with minimum amount specified by by Option Line. in exchange she gets ERC20-compatible option contract  as well  as ERC20-compatible “anti-option” contract (s. later).
 For this transaction *Option Writer* pays fee.